OWASP/ASVS/4.0/en/0x16-V8-Data-Protection.md

 ## V8.3 Sensitive Private Data

-This sections helps protect sensitive data from being created, read, updated, or deleted without authorization, particularly in bulk quantities.
+This section helps protect sensitive data from being created, read, updated, or deleted without authorization, particularly in bulk quantities.

 Compliance with this section implies compliance with V4 Access Control, and in particular V4.2.
-For example, to protect against unauthorized updates or disclosure of sensitive personal information requires adherance to V4.2.1.
+For example, to protect against unauthorized updates or disclosure of sensitive personal information requires adherence to V4.2.1.
 Please comply with this section and V4 for full coverage.

 Note: Privacy regulations and laws, such as the Australian Privacy Principles APP-11 or GDPR, directly affect how applications must approach the implementation of storage, use, and transmission of sensitive personal information.
 This ranges from severe penalties to simple advice.
 Please consult your local laws and regulations, and consult a qualified privacy specialist or lawyer as required.